maryamsh62/Clean-and-Explore-World-Layoffs-Data/README.md

 3) Which companies had the largest layoffs each year

-4) How layoffs evolved over time (monthly trends and rolling totals)
+4) How layoffs evolved (monthly trends and rolling totals)

-5) At which funding stages (e.g., early-stage vs. late-stage) companies were laying off staff
+5) At which funding stages (e.g., early-stage vs. late-stage) were companies laying off staff

 The final Tableau dashboard summarizes the answers to these questions.